About the Dapivirine Vaginal Ring

 Efficacy data shows that the ring reduces HIV risk by 35 percent, with recent data from open label extension studies suggesting a greater reduction in HIV risk by about half.
 Modelling has shown that even a partially effective prevention option can have an important protective impact for women and their communities as part of a comprehensive HIV prevention strategy.

-Like oral PrEP, the Dapivirine Ring does not protect against other STIs or unwanted pregnancy.
+Like oral PrEP, the Dapivirine Vaginal Ring does not protect against other STIs or unwanted pregnancy.

 The ring does not reduce risk of chlamydia, gonorrhea, syphilis or herpes, or unwanted pregnancy.
 There are studies underway examining the safety of a combined dapivirine-levonorgestrel ring that would protect against both HIV infection and unwanted pregnancy, as well as different vaginal rings that combine antiretrovirals and other medications to prevent STIs.